-SPORTS MARKETING I .5 Credit Grade 11- 12 Local Exam
+MVCC PRINCIPLES OF .5 Credit Grade 11- 12 Local Exam MARKETING (BM 120) 3 College Credits

 This course is a step by step journey through the world of marketing.
 Businesses spend over \$200 billion dollars per year on advertising.
 Students get a hands-on appreciation of the overall marketing strategy including product development, pricing strategies, distribution and advertising and promotion.
 By studying these fundamental components of business, students will be better prepared to enter work in any field, and also will become a more active and aware consumer.
+Students could potentially earn both high school credit and college credit from MVCC.
+WEIGHTED

-SPORTS & ENTERTAINMENT .5 Credit Grade 11- 12 Local Exam MARKETING II
+MVCC FOUNDATIONS .5 Credit Grade 11- 12 Local Exam OF SPORT MANAGEMENT (SM101) 3 College Credits

-SUGGESTED PREREQUISITE: MVCC Principles of Marketing (BM 120)
+PREREQUISITE: MVCC Principles of Marketing (BM 120)

 This course is designed so that students who have completed MVCC Principles of Marketing, can apply the concepts to two of the largest industries in the United States.
 Get an inside look at how these industries function as businesses.
 See how other businesses capitalize on the tremendous power of sports and entertainment in our culture, and how athletes and entertainers play a key role.
+WEIGHTED